Alierenkayhan/Alierenkayhan/README.md

 <!---------------------------------------------------------About Me------------------------------------------------------------------------------------------>
 <details>
+ <summary> :man_technologist: About Me</summary>
  <h2 align="center">:man_technologist: About Me :man_technologist:</h2>
- <summary> :man_technologist: About Me</summary>

 <p><img align="right" src="images/gif/gif2.gif" alt="Alierenkayhan" width ="230" height = "320" /></p>

 - 🇹🇷  I live in Istanbul, Turkey.
-- 🚀 I am an developer.
+- 🚀 I am a Full Stack Developer & Technology Educator.
 - 🗣️ I can speak English, Turkish, and German.
 - 📚 I graduated with a GPA of 3.54, earning the title of second in Computer Education and Educational Technology (CET) at Boğaziçi University, the Special Secretary Award, and High Honors.
+- 🎓 I'm currently pursuing an MSc in Educational Technology at Boğaziçi University.
-- 🌱 I’m currently learning Web Development and Cyber Security.
+- 🌱 I'm currently learning AI/ML, Cyber Security, and Educational Technology.
 - 💬 Ask me about anything.
 - 📫 How to reach me: a.erenkayhan@gmail.com